Deckardio/StellarisModTemplater/README.md

 exemple: StellarisModTemplater.py -m "My mod name" -f "Images folder"
 ```
-For work with the module, you need to specify the name of the mod and the folder with images.
+For work with the module, you need to specify the name of the mod and the folder with .dds format images.
 Also you need to have the species_classes file (called `race_name`) in the same folder as main script.
 Thats need for create class file in `ModName`\common\species_classes\00`ModName`classes.txt.
 Script replace `OUR_SPECIE_NAME` in race_name file to you mod name.